Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 Patients exsanguinating from abdominal, pelvic, or junctional lower extremity bleeding may be candidates for REBOA.
 Such patients are identified by penetrating mechanism of injury to abdomen or pelvis, blast or blunt mechanism with positive FAST or suspected pelvic fracture, or massive proximal lower extremity trauma with signs of impending cardiovascular collapse.

-Exsanguinating hemorrhage in the chest must be ruled out prior to placing REBOA—this can be done with chest tube placement, thoracostomy, x-ray, or thoracic ultrasound.
+Exsanguinating hemorrhage in the chest must be ruled out prior to placing REBOA—this can be done with bilateral chest tube placement, x-ray, or thoracic ultrasound.
 In cases of major chest hemorrhage, occlusion of the aorta may increase thoracic bleeding and is thus best addressed via thoracotomy or sternotomy.

-The gold standard for aortic occlusion in traumatic arrest remains a left anterolateral thoracotomy (See JTS Emergent Resuscitative Thoracotomy CPG.)
+The gold standard for aortic occlusion in traumatic arrest remains a left anterolateral thoracotomy (See JTS Emergent Resuscitative Thoracotomy CPG).

-REBOA STEPS
+REBOA Steps

 REBOA can be considered in 6 sequential steps: